nightconcept/boba-site/project/boba-learn.md

 ### `let`: Immutable Bindings

 The `let` keyword declares an **immutable binding**.
 Once a value is assigned, it cannot be changed.
 This should be your default choice for everything, as it prevents accidental modification.
+This design choice helps prevent a large class of common bugs where data is changed unintentionally.
+It makes code easier to reason about because you know a value won't change unexpectedly.

 ```boba
 let message = "Hello, Boba!"